cakama3a/Prometheus82/README.md

 ![image](https://github.com/user-attachments/assets/c381a466-5ec2-460f-a508-51514bf5bfd5)
-> [!WARNING]
-> The page is still under development and the data is not yet complete.

 ## Description
 Prometheus 82 is an open-source, Arduino-based electromechanical device designed for precise testing of gamepad input latency.
 Utilizing a solenoid to physically simulate button presses and analog stick movements, paired with Python software that mimics a game engine, it accurately measures the delay between a physical action and the system's response.
 Unlike traditional end-to-end latency testing methods using high-speed cameras, which include delays from monitors, GPU frame rendering, and vary depending on specific games, Prometheus 82 directly captures the entire signal chain from physical input to system registration, eliminating these delays.
 This method ensures consistent testing conditions across different testers, requiring no synchronization of equipment such as monitors, GPUs, or game engines for comparable results.
 This makes Prometheus 82 an ideal tool for gamepad enthusiasts, developers, and researchers seeking accurate and comparable input latency data.
 [Reddit article](https://www.reddit.com/r/Controller/comments/1i5uglp/gamepad_punch_tester_a_new_method_for_testing/)